jendave/starforged-custom-compendiums/README.md

 #### Build Starting Sector Macro

-* Try out the [starting sector generation macro](https://github.com/jendave/starforged-custom-compendiums/blob/main/src/macros/jendave/build-starting-sector.js) to generate an entire starting sector with settlements, planets, stars, passages and a connection.
+* Use the [starting sector generation macro](https://github.com/jendave/starforged-custom-compendiums/blob/main/src/macros/jendave/build-starting-sector.js) to generate an entire starting sector with settlements, planets, stars, passages and a connection.
 Look for it in the `Starforge Custom Macros` Compendium under `Macros by jendave`.
 * For full functionality, install and activate the following modules:
   * [Token Attacher](https://foundryvtt.com/packages/token-attacher) - for attaching planets to settlements.
   * [JB2A - Jules&Ben's Animated Assets](https://foundryvtt.com/packages/JB2A_DnD5e) - for creating passages between settlements.
   * [Sequencer](https://foundryvtt.com/packages/sequencer) - for creating passages between settlements.
   * [Starsmith Expanded Oracles for Ironsworn: Starforged](https://foundryvtt.com/packages/starsmith-expanded-oracles) to use many more oracles.
+* Disabling `Game Settings` - `Automated Token Rotation` is highly recommended.
+Otherwise, the planets will move around unexpectedly relative to the settlements.

 ![Animated preview of Build Starting Sector Macro](https://github.com/jendave/starforged-custom-compendiums/blob/main/docs/build-starting-sector-macro.gif?raw=true)